 Going out for coffee or cake under a flyover isn’t an obvious choice for a hangout, but Cafe Nova also looks over the more picturesque Portobello Gardens.
 It’s the area’s first social enterprise eatery and has been operating since 2012.

 Staff are from the North Kensington borough and the cafe supplements the work of NOVA New Opportunities—the charity behind the project, who specialise in adult learning and helping residents into employment.

 As well as a menu that includes breakfasts from a full English to the more exotic Mexican scrambler, sandwiches and salads for around £4.00 (oddly lunch seems to be 30p cheaper than breakfast) there is a play area for kids, regular art exhibitions and special events.

-Three cafes in south-east London which are also a community cohesion project, dedicated to the memory of Jimmy Mizen, who lost his life in an unprovoked attack in 2008.
+This café, located in south-east London, replaced Good Hope Café in August 2020, which was a community cohesion project, dedicated to the memory of Jimmy Mizen, who lost his life in an unprovoked attack in 2008.
 His parents, Barry and Margaret wanted to promote messages of peace rather than revenge and started the cafes as a way of empowering young people.